2034 FIFA World Cup: Scheduling

 Owing to Saudi Arabia's climate, sporting events in the country typically take place during the cooler months of the year.
 For example, the 2024–25 Saudi Pro League runs from August until May.
 In particular, the peak months of the Northern Hemisphere summer present particularly difficult conditions for playing sport in the country, with minimum nighttime temperatures of 26–29 C and daily mean temperatures of 33–37 C between May and September.
 The climate of neighbouring Qatar is similar to that of Saudi Arabia.
 When Qatar hosted the 2022 World Cup, the tournament was held in November and December in order to ensure comfortable playing conditions.
 There has therefore been speculation that the 2034 tournament may be scheduled at a similar time of year.

 European football leagues generally run from August until May, meaning that the 2022 World Cup scheduling interrupted the European football season.
 Football competitions in many other parts of the world in which World Cup players also compete, however, either do not run over the Northern Hemisphere winter at all (for example, China, Japan, and Brazil), or start or end very close to the Northern Hemisphere winter, to the extent that disruption to competition at this time of year is minimal (such as Argentina, Colombia, and Egypt).
 Academic meta-analysis of the impacts of playing a major international tournament in the middle of European club seasons suggests the performance of players was improved by the change in scheduling as compared to other tournaments.
 Commentators also suggested that games were entertaining for their high quality of football.

-Consternation over the scheduling of the World Cup in Qatar came from European fans who had become accustomed to experiencing World Cup tournaments in the middle of the European summer, with traditions of watching games in outdoor spaces at bars or in public parks, and who felt their experience would be diminished by not being able to do this in winter.
+Consternation over the scheduling of the World Cup in Qatar came from fans who had become accustomed to the tradition of experiencing World Cup tournaments from June to July.
 Across parts of the world in which the climate is hostile to social watching of the tournament when held in June or July, however, a winter tournament meant that, for the first time, fans were able to have this experience.

 Other potential scheduling issues may include Ramadan in December, as well as Saudi Arabia's status as host of the 2034 Asian Games in Riyadh in November and December.
 The International Olympic Committee has stated that they do not perceive a risk of a schedule clash between the FIFA World Cup and the 2034 Winter Olympics in Salt Lake City, Utah, which is currently scheduled to be held 10–26 February 2034.
-But because of Ramadan, it is likely that 2034 Football World Cup could be shifted to January 2035, and FIFA President Gianni Infantino said he is open to consider rescheduling because of this.
+But because of Ramadan, it is possible that the 2034 FIFA World Cup could be shifted to January 2035, and FIFA President Gianni Infantino said he is open to consider rescheduling because of this.